niltonkummer/go-router/samples/README.txt

   Send:
         will ask for "subject" and "message" strings which will be sent

-. each subject string will become an id in router, all chatcli joined the same subjects can send and recv all messages
+. each subject string will become an id in router
+. run multi chatcli and all chatcli joined the same subjects can chat with each other